 2.1 Duties of Employee.
-Employee shall serve as the Company's Chief Medical Officer reporting directly to the Chief Executive Officer or to such other person designated from time to time by the Chief Executive Officer.
-In that capacity, Employee shall do and perform all services, acts or things necessary or advisable to manage the Company's medical and clinical operations.
-Employee's responsibilities shall include, without limitation, performing those Services set forth on Exhibit A, attached hereto and incorporated herein, which may be amended from time at the discretion of the Chief Executive Officer (collectively, the "Services") so long as such amended duties are consistent with duties customarily performed by a Chief Medical Officer.
-Except as otherwise specifically set forth in this Agreement, during the duration of her employment, and except for periods of illness, vacation, or reasonable leaves of absence, Employee shall devote her full time and attention to the business and affairs of the Company, as such business and affairs now exist and as they hereafter may be changed or added to, under and pursuant to the general direction of the Company's Board of Directors (the "Board").
+Employee shall serve as the Company's Chief Financial Officer reporting directly to the Chief Executive Officer or to such other person designated from time to time by the Chief Executive Officer.
+In that capacity, Employee shall serve as a key member of the Executive Management team and will assume a strategic role in the overall management of the Company.
+Employee will have primary responsibility for planning, implementing, managing and controlling all financial-related activities of the Company, including responsibility and oversight for accounting, finance, forecasting, strategic planning, deal analysis, investor relationships and private and institutional financings.
+Employee will also be expected to represent the Company, along with the Chief Executive Officer, at meetings with investment bankers and investors.
+Employee's responsibilities shall include, without limitation, performing those Services set forth on Exhibit A, attached hereto and incorporated herein, which may be amended from time at the discretion of the Chief Executive Officer (collectively, the "Services").
+Except as otherwise specifically set forth in this Agreement, during the duration of his employment, and except for periods of illness, personal time off, or reasonable leaves of absence, Employee shall devote his full time and attention to the business and affairs of the Company, as such business and affairs now exist and as they hereafter may be changed or added to, under and pursuant to the general direction of the Company's Board of Directors (the "Board").

-2.2 Place of Performance.
-Employee shall perform her duties from the Company's offices located in Beverly Hills, California unless otherwise specifically authorized in writing or otherwise required in the performance of her duties.

-2.3 Other Activities.

-(a) During the continuation of her employment hereunder, Employee shall not provide any work or services to any other person or organization without the prior written consent of the Chief Executive Officer, which consent may be withheld in the Chief Executive Officer's sole and absolute discretion.
-Nothing contained herein shall prohibit Employee from making passive personal investments in publicly traded companies so long as Employee's investment does not constitute an equity position greater than five percent (5%) of such company's outstanding securities.
+- 2.2 Place of Performance.
+Employee shall be permitted to work from his home office in New York.
+However, Employee will be expected to spend the time necessary (which could be as much as one to two weeks each month working in the Company's offices located in Beverly Hills, California) and otherwise as may be required from time to time.
+If at some time in the future the Company believes it is necessary for you to relocate to California, the Company shall have the right to request that of you. - 2.3 Other Activities.
+During the continuation of his employment hereunder, Employee shall not provide any work or services to any other person or organization without the prior written consent of the Chief Executive Officer, which consent may be withheld in the Chief Executive Officer's sole and absolute discretion.
+Nothing contained herein shall prohibit Employee from making passive personal investments in publicly traded companies so long as Employee's investment does not constitute an equity position greater than five percent (5%) of such company's outstanding securities. - 2.4 Company Policies.
+By execution of this Agreement, Employee is agreeing to comply with all Company policies, procedures and standards of conduct that are currently in effect or that may be established or modified by the Company from time to time.